Illuminating the Dark Funnel of B2B Marketing

 His idea is that people are in certain places when they want to buy enterprise SaaS.
 They'll show intent to buy by visiting Google and looking at review sites and your website.
 Here you can be in full-on conversion mode because they’re showing intent.

-For example - selling a 99c course or sharing relevant content for free.
-It works there because it's a transaction that offers value to your buyer and builds a relationship between them and your brand.
+Selling a 99c course or sharing relevant content for free.
+It works because it’s a transaction that offers value to your buyer and builds a relationship between them and your brand.

 Tracking in the dark